 St. Peter’s Outreach Team (SPOT)

 St. Peter’s mission and outreach efforts serve the Lord through our service and support to various local, national, and international projects.
-During the pandemic the manner by which we have been able to lend support has needed to adapt, but our commitment has never wavered.
-In addition to serving organizations in the local and broader community, we also have an in-house ministry that are a more personal expression of service to God, Peace by Piece Quilters.
+In addition to serving organizations in the local and broader community, we also have two in-house ministries that are more personal expressions of service to God, Heavenly Hugs, and Peace by Piece Quilters.

-In recent years we have turned our efforts intentionally toward local concerns.
-Some examples of our local works include our ongoing collection of nonperishable food, which goes monthly to support the town of South Windsor’s Food and Fuel Bank, and Hartford Bags of Love, supporting the homeless.
+Some examples of our local efforts include our ongoing collection of nonperishable food, which goes monthly to support the town of South Windsor’s Food and Fuel Bank, and Hartford Bags of Love, supporting the homeless.
 We have also hosted a coat and winterwear collection drive to help provide some necessary warmth to members of our homeless community.
 Additionally we participate locally in the annual Crop Hunger Walk in the fall to raise money for organizations that address food insecurity.
 In conjunction with one of our Chartered Scout Troops, BSA Troop 682 for girls, we installed a free little pantry in the summer of 2020 where area residents may get food when they are in need.
+On the first Monday of the month, and on fifth Mondays, we hep to prepare and serve meals through the Friendship Soup Kitchen in East Hartford.

 During the season of Advent we enjoy undertaking our Christmas for Others project, an effort to bring holiday cheer to individuals who might not otherwise receive any.
 We have provided gifts to children as well as members of homeless communities in our area.